zephyrproject-rtos/zephyr/doc/object/object_microkernel.rst

 Initialization
 ==============
-FIFO objects are created by defining them in a project file, for example :file:`projName.vpf`.
+FIFO objects are created by defining them in a project file, for example :file:`projName.mdef`.
 Specify the name of the FIFO object, the width in bytes of a single entry, the number of entries, and, if desired, the location defined in the architecture file to be used for the FIFO.
-Use the following syntax in the VPF file to define a FIFO:
+Use the following syntax in the MDEF file to define a FIFO:

 .. code-block:: console

    FIFO %name %depthNumEntries %widthBytes [ bufSegLocation ]

-An example of a FIFO entry for use in the VPF file:
+An example of a FIFO entry for use in the MDEF file:

 .. code-block:: console